sullivansantana/PedestrianAndCyclistAccidents/README.md

 This project analyzes traffic accidents involving **pedestrians and cyclists** in **Mexico City during 2019**, using publicly available data from **Datos México**.

-The objective was to build an end-to-end Business Intelligence project by extracting, cleaning, transforming, and analyzing accident records before presenting the results in an interactive Power BI dashboard.
+The objective was to build an end-to-end Business Intelligence project by extracting, cleaning, transforming, and analyzing accident records before presenting the results in an interactive Tableau dashboard.

 This project demonstrates a typical Data Analyst workflow, including data preparation, SQL analysis, and dashboard development.